Voronoi-Studios/GridWave/docs/Core/Nodes/1_Algo.md

 <details open>
 <summary>Grid</summary>

-Defines what the spacing is in to every direction, so the Algo knows how to fetch a position of a neighboring cell
+Defines what the spacing in to every direction, so the Algo knows how to fetch a position of a neighboring cell.
+Can be left empty if [Grid Point Generator](grid-point-generator) is used for GridPositions.

 </details>

 <details open>
-<summary>(Bounds)</summary>

-Only present on the Prop version, restrains the positions. can be left empty if a finite amount of positions was provided.
+<summary>Bounds</summary>

+On the Prop version this is required.

+Adds some limiting bounds to the grid positions (not the prefabs).
+Can be left empty if [Grid Point Generator](grid-point-generator) is used for GridPositions.

 </details>